morewings/react-omni-provider/README.md

 ## Use

 Provider component is a very popular React development pattern.
 Provider allows to create global state for your application.
-The problem is that today there are plenty of lib using such approach.
+The problem is that today plenty of libraries are using such approach.
 So after some time your root file will probably look like this.
 Which sadly reminds infamous callback hell.

 ### Before